Aaryan-Ajith-Dev/PINN/README.md

 ---

-## Observations
-- [Discuss key takeaways from the results.]
-- [Mention which method performed better and why.]
-- [Highlight any challenges faced during training.]

----

 ## Reproducibility
 - The full implementation is available in [Colab Notebook](https://colab.research.google.com/drive/1XXCkKBiteo_5oYnH2E0-zTPanlBAvOTn?usp=sharing).
 - To reproduce the results, follow these steps: